Admission - Master of Fine Art (MFA)

 Students on a master level are expected to have already acquired a sense for their preferred working method and an interest in creating connections between different fields of research.
 A proposal for a research project is therefore also required as additional material for documenting artistic qualification.
 See the Required documentation chapter for additional information about the proposal.

-After the admission deadlines we will begin a selection process and call eligible applicants for skype interviews.
+After the admission deadlines we will begin a selection process and contact eligible applicants for skype interviews.

 If you have general questions about education in Norway, such as living costs, housing or visa application, these should be directed to: